Binge-watching: Risks

 Studies have shown that prolonged binge-watching can lead to addictive characteristics.
 The type of instant gratification that it produces can be similar to that of gambling or computer/social media addiction.
 People who binge-watch regularly usually use it as an escape from reality and to take away from loneliness or boredom.
 Another study found correlations between binge-watching and procrastinating.
 Both of these come with warning signs such as, "loss of self-control, urgency, regret, neglect of duties, negative social and health consequences, lying, or even symptoms of withdrawal such as anxiety, nervousness, rage, and concentration difficulties."

+To the distributor, releasing a full season of episodes en masse to encourage binge-watching raises the risk of a phenomenon where a casual viewer will subscribe to the service, binge-watch the show they want to see, then cancel their subscription.
+In an effort to retain subscribers longer-term, Netflix in 2024 began splitting the seasons of its marquee original series in half, while rival streaming services had long been moving toward a model more closely resembling the traditional television model of one new episode a week.